StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_health.md

      * **parameters** - Used in the Splunk API request.
 The default parameters provided make sure the Splunk saved search query refreshes.
 Default `force_dispatch: true` and `dispatch.now: true`.
 4. More advanced options can be found in the [example configuration \(github.com\)](https://github.com/StackVista/stackstate-agent-integrations/blob/master/splunk_health/stackstate_checks/splunk_health/data/conf.yaml.example).
 5. Save the configuration file.
-6. Restart StackState Agent V2 to apply the configuration changes.
+6. Restart Rancher Observability Agent V2 to apply the configuration changes.
-7. Incoming health data will be mapped to associated components and relations in the StackState UI as check states.
+7. Incoming health data will be mapped to associated components and relations in the Rancher Observability UI as check states.
-8. To more closely inspect what the synchronization is doing, [use the StackState CLI](../../../configure/health/debug-health-sync.md)
+8. To more closely inspect what the synchronization is doing, [use the Rancher Observability CLI](../../../configure/health/debug-health-sync.md)

 {% hint style="info" %}
 The configured `collection_interval` will be used as the [`repeat_interval` for the health synchronization](../../../configure/health/health-synchronization.md#repeat-interval).
 Make sure that the value set for the `collection_interval` matches the time that the check will take to run.